frankframework/frank-manual/docs/source/advancedDevelopment/properties/framework.rst

   The type of application server used to host the Frank!Famework.
 Set automatically by the Frank!Framework.
 This property determines what property files are read by the Frank!Framework to set other properties.
 See subsection :ref:`propertiesDeploymentEnvironment` for all possible values.

 dtap.side
   Used to characterize the deployment environment as explained in subsection :ref:`propertiesDeploymentEnvironment`.
-Only works as system property.
+Only works as environment property.
 The default value is ``xxx``.
 This default is sufficient if the deployment server and the DTAP stage fully characterize the deployment.
 This property determines what property files are read by the Frank!Framework to set other properties.

 dtap.stage
   Defines the DTAP stage of the deployment.
-Only works as system property.
+Only works as environment property.
 Possible values are ``LOC``, ``DEV``, ``TST``, ``ACC`` and ``PRD``.
 If the Frank!Runner is used then there is a default value, namely ``LOC``.
 This property determines what property files are read by the Frank!Framework to set other properties.
 See subsection :ref:`propertiesDeploymentEnvironment` for more details.

 otap.side
   Has the same meaning as ``dtap.side``, exists for backward compatibility.